-There many sources of intramural and extramural funding to support your research, training, and other projects.
-These include federal, state, corporate, foundation, and internal Tufts funding opportunities.
-Please visit the OVPR website for information on funding sources.
-The Corporate and Foundation Relations (CFR) is the starting point for researchers wishing to develop partnerships with foundations and corporations.
+Funding to support research, training, and other projects is available from extramural and intramural sources.
+Please visit the OVPR Find Funding webpage for information on federal, state, corporate, foundation, and internal Tufts funding opportunities.
+Office of Research Development (ORD) staff can provide assistance in identifying federal funding agencies and programs that may be a good fit for your work.
+Corporate and Foundation Relations (CFR) is the starting point for investigators wishing to develop partnerships with foundations and corporations.

 While some funding agencies allow an investigator to submit applications for sponsored funding, all applications submitted by faculty, students, and/or staff at Tufts must be reviewed and approved by the OVPR Pre-Award office prior to submission.
 The Central Pre-Award office is the only entity authorized by Tufts to sign proposals for sponsored projects and accept awards on behalf of the University.
 Learn more about the Proposal Process here.